warner-benjamin/optimi/docs/index.md

 ## Optimizer Accumulation: Gradient Release and Accumulation

 optimi optimizers can approximate gradient accumulation with gradient release by [accumulating gradients into the optimizer states](optimizer_accumulation.md).

-## Fully Decoupled Weight Decay

-In addition to supporting PyTorch-style decoupled weight decay, optimi optimizers also support [fully decoupled weight decay](fully_decoupled_weight_decay.md).

-Fully decoupled weight decay decouples weight decay from the learning rate, more accurately following [*Decoupled Weight Decay Regularization*](https://arxiv.org/abs/1711.05101).
-This can help simplify hyperparameter tuning as the optimal weight decay is no longer tied to the learning rate.

 ## Install